majiru/simpleblog/README.md

 There is an example directory containing source and build directories with this repo.

 ## Subdomains
 If you would like to create other sub domains, create other directories in the domains directory, for example a folder blog would corelate to blog.example.com.
 Markdown files should be placed in a similar fashion to the root domain.
-Note that multiple domains requires the use of f
+Note that multiple domains requires the use of FastCGI

 An example of a directory tree with a blog subdmoain with some content might look like this:
-    *domains
+* domains
-        *root
+  * root
-            *source
+    * source
-                *index.html
+      * index.html
-        *blog
+  * blog
-            *source
+    * source
-                *index.html
+      * index.html

 Build files are stored inside of a build folder under each subdomain folder.